nebrie/python-nebri/README.md

 This app is intended for use with a NebriOS instance.
 Visit https://nebrios.com to sign up for free!

 <h2>Installation</h2>
-This app can be installed via PyPi:
+This app can be installed via pip:

 ```
 pip install git+https://github.com/briem-bixly/python-nebrios#egg=python-nebrios